 In general, UGMA accounts don’t offer as many tax advantages as 529 college savings plans.
 But your child can use UGMA money penalty-free on virtually anything once they reach the age of maturity.

-EarlyBird announced it plans to enter the 529 plan game soon.
+EarlyBird announced it plans to enter the 529 plan game soon and eventually offer a wide range of accounts.
 Still, other apps like Stash and Acorns allow you to open UGMA accounts.
 So compare your options.

 The EarlyBird app offers a sleek interface that lets you monitor your child’s account.
 And it lets you send invites to potential contributors.

 However, a few EarlyBird customers have claimed difficult in sending a monetary gift, so your mileage may vary.

 EarlyBird has a built-in feature that shows you projected investment growth when the child reaches age 18, based on predetermined investment returns.
 You can also view your portfolio’s asset allocation.

 Donors can view profiles of whom they’ve invested in as well as upcoming special occasions such as birthdays.

 Until your child reaches age 5, you control the app entirely.
 But once your child reaches age 6, you can show your child the app in a view-only mode so they can see how the account grows.
 At age 13, the child can download the app and use it alongside their parent or custodian.

 In March 2022, EarlyBird announced its intention to become the first kids’ investing platform to support cryptocurrency.
 The feature is currently waitlisted, but we’re eager to see how it works when it launches later this year.